James-Wirth/BayGW/README.md

 # BayGW

+## Under construction 🛠️

+Warning!
+This project is in an active-development phase.

 ## Overview of the mathematics

 The normalizing flow is a series of invertible maps which transform a D-dimensional standard normal variable $z$ to our target distribution,